-(a) Before class: When the upcoming class session focuses on the readings, you will need to have read and "digested" them, so you come to class ready to discuss them.
-Pre-class preparation is even more important when the class session focuses on a case.
+(a) Before class: As concerns the readings, you will need to have read and "digested" them, so you can come to class ready to discuss them.
+Pre-class preparation is even more important for the case discussion.
 You need to prepare a "Case Note"-a written summary of your analysis-of each case we discuss in the course (except the cases on which you are doing a team Consulting Report).
 These Case Notes should be posted to (not pasted into) the Assignment page on Blackboard before the beginning of the relevant class session.
 (Late submissions will not be counted toward the grade.)
 Point form is appropriate.
 Please post them as MS-Word documents, using the Case Notes Template in this Syllabus's Appendix.

-Note: You will need to prepare 12 cases over the semester.
+Note: You will need to prepare 13 cases over the semester (including the last class session's readings as a case).
 You will do team Consulting Reports (described above) on two of these cases: on these two, you don't need to submit a Case Note.
-Everyone needs to prepare a Case Note on the first case of the semester as a team (unless your team happens to be doing a team Consulting Report for that case).
-Of the remaining 8 cases, I will count towards the course grade the 7 Case Notes with the best grades.
+Everyone needs to prepare the Case Note on the first case of the semester as a team (unless your team happens to be doing a team Consulting Report for that case), and everyone needs to prepare an individual Case Note on the last week's readings.
+Of the remaining cases, I will count towards the course grade the 7 Case Notes with the best grades.